Generalized Riordan Groups and Operators on Polynomials: Group Operations and Conjugate Subgroups

 Recall that the product on $\mathbb{F}[x]^{*}$ appearing in Lemma \ref{Fx*ring} is also based on $W$.
 We believe that there should be an action of $L$ on the set of multiplications on $\mathbb{F}[x]^{*}$ making it isomorphic to $\mathbb{F}\ldbrack y \rdbrack$ and preserving valuations, such that the stabilizer of the multiplication $\cdot_{W}$ is again the subgroup of $L$ corresponding to $W$-Appell sequences.
 However, as such multiplications are, in some sense, 3-dimensional objects (i.e., are represented by algebraic objects whose entries have 3 indices), we do not pursue this subject here further.
-In addition, recalling that a polynomial sequence if $W$-Sheffer implies many combinatorial properties of this sequence, we conclude this section by suggesting that higher Sheffer sequences, defined by taking the normalizer in $L$ of $R_{W}$ and repeating this construction, may also turn out to have some combinatorial importance as well.
+In addition, recalling that a polynomial sequence being $W$-Sheffer implies many combinatorial properties of this sequence, we conclude this section by suggesting that higher Sheffer sequences, defined by taking the normalizer in $L$ of $R_{W}$ and repeating this construction, may also turn out to have some combinatorial importance as well.
+It is reasonable to conjecture that every such iteration would increase the type, in the terminology of \cite{[Sh]}, by 1.
 We leave this question, however, for further research.